consensusnetworks/casimir/README.md

 ## Layout

-Code is organized into work directories (apps, services, infrastructure, etc.) Individual packages are managed from the project root with [workspaces](https://docs.npmjs.com/cli/v8/using-npm/workspaces).
+Code is organized into work directories (apps, services, infrastructure – and more listed below).
+Individual packages are managed from the project root with [workspaces](https://docs.npmjs.com/cli/v8/using-npm/workspaces).

 ```tree
 ├── .github/ (workflows and issue templates)